jieunjeon/jieunjeon/README.md

 ### I'm currently working on
-Cloud DevOps & Infrastructure in a 🧬 Pharmacogenomics Startup 💊
+Cloud DevOps & Infrastructure & Software Engineering in a 🧬 Pharmacogenomics Startup 💊

 <br/>